Upstatement/ups-public-library/docs/learn/lessons/lesson-three.md

 ### Content Structure

-Every HTML Document has exactly one a body tag, which is where all of the visible site on the content goes.
+Every HTML Document has exactly one body tag, which is where all of the visible site on the content goes.
 Inside the body, most web pages start with a common content structure:

 ```HTML
 <body>